MidCamp/midcamp/README.md

 Visit [midcamp.org.docker.amazee.io](http://midcamp.org.docker.amazee.io) in your browser of choice.
 At this point you should see a Drupal installation page.
 See below for Drush commands to install the site.

+### Working on a task

+When beginning work on a task, start a new branch:

+`git checkout -b feature/my-great-work`

+Amazee [workflows](https://lagoon.readthedocs.io/en/latest/using_lagoon/workflows/) will build a new environment for every branch that begins with `feature/` when it's pushed to GitHub.
+In order to access the environment for the branch above, visit https://nginx-midcamp-org-feature-my-great-work.us.amazee.io/.
+Databases for that environment are synced from Amazee dev, and it takes a few minutes after Circle completes for the install to complete.

 ### Stopping

 Occasionally, you might want to stop working on this wonderful project.
 In that case: